Linuxfabrik/lfops/roles/sshd/README.md

 *Available since LFOps `2.0.0`.*

-## Mandatory Requirements
+## Dependent Roles

+Any [LFOps playbook](https://github.com/Linuxfabrik/lfops/blob/main/playbooks/README.md) that installs this role runs these for you.
+Optional ones can be disabled via the playbook's skip variables.

-* Install Python 3, and the python3-policycoreutils module (required for the SELinux Ansible tasks).
-This can be done using the [linuxfabrik.lfops.policycoreutils](https://github.com/Linuxfabrik/lfops/tree/main/roles/policycoreutils) role.
+* Python 3 and the python3-policycoreutils module must be installed (required for the SELinux Ansible tasks) (role: [linuxfabrik.lfops.policycoreutils](https://github.com/Linuxfabrik/lfops/tree/main/roles/policycoreutils)).

 ## Tags